openHPI/xikolo-video-player/README.md

 There is support for videos hosted on Vimeo and Kaltura.
 The `name` property must match a `reference` property of a `xm-presentation`.

-For more configuration, consult the documention of the `xm-vimeo` or `xm-kaltura` component.
+For more configuration, consult the documentation of the `xm-vimeo` or `xm-kaltura` component.

 ## Presentation modes